Xilinx/Vitis-Tutorials/README.md

  <td>This tutorial demonstrates working with an application containing RTL and OpenCL™ kernels to familiarize yourself with the Vitis core development kit flow, along with various design analysis features.</td>
  </tr>
  <tr>
+ <td align="center"><a href="docs/using-multiple-cu/README.md">Using Multiple Compute Units</a></td>
+ <td align="center">C and RTL</td>
+ <td>This tutorial demonstrates the flexible kernel linking process to increase the number of kernel instances on an FPGA, which improves the parallelism in a combined host-kernel system.</td>
  </tr>
  <tr>
  <td align="center"><a href="docs/host-code-opt/README.md">Host Code Optimization</a></td>